SESARLab/A-Model-Driven-Methodology/Results/readme.txt

-This folder contains the results.
+Experimental evaluation results.
-* output6clusters.zip  contains all points in the cluster
+* output6clusters.zip contains the clusters returned by the k-means clustering service
-* Elbow.xlsx contains the results of the elbow method
+* Elbow.xlsx contains the results returned by the elbow service (best k)